adaojunior/passport-social-grant/readme.md

 # Social Grant for Laravel Passport

-This package adds a social grant to your Laravel Passport based Oauth2 Server.
+This package adds a social grant to your Oauth2 Server.

 ## Installation